Expected Performance of Cosmic Muon Veto Detector: Event Generation and Simulation Steps

-The resulting number of photoelectrons (p.e.) generated at the far end of the scintillator was assumed to follow a Poisson distribution with the mean value which was determined as 0.013 p.e./MeV.
-This estimation was based on an independent experimental setup where the resulting photoelectrons were measured in close proximity to one of the SiPMs.
-The gain $G_{sipm}$ of the SiPM, pedestal width $\sigma_{ped}$ and the width of single photoelectron peak $\sigma_{peak}$ was obtained by characterizing the SiPM using LED source \cite{Jangra:2021key}.
-Thus the resulting charge collected by the SiPM was modelled using a gaussian distribution with mean equal to $G_{sipm}$ times the photoelectrons and standard deviation as quadratic sum of the pedestal width and the single photoelectron width, multiplied by the number of photoelectrons.
-Figure \ref{fig:algorithm_flowchart} shows the overall algorithm of calculating the charge of the SiPM using the energy deposited and the position information of muon hit inside the scintillator.
+The photon intensity attenuation inside EPS and WLS fibers have been measured using a test setup described below.
+Two small EPS paddles were placed orthogonally to three long EPSs on both sides.
+The two paddles and two of long EPS detectors were used to trigger the muon signal to test the third long EPS.
+By varying the position of the smaller EPSs, the muon's position from the signal end was varied, within the uncertainty of the overlapped area.

+Integrated charges in the SiPM for all these data were fitted with a Gaussian convoluted Landau function to extract the peak of the Landau function.
+The peaks at different positions are then fitted with a double exponential function $ A [exp(-\frac{x}{\lambda_{1}}) + f \times exp(-\frac{x}{\lambda_{2}})]$, as depicted in Figure \ref{atten}, where noisy data at $150$ and $250\,cm$ were excluded from the fit.
+The fit parameters are $ A = 1.44 \pm 0.04\,pC $, $ \lambda_{1} = 46.5 \pm 3.8\,cm $ and $\lambda_{2} = 637.8 \pm 8.5\,cm $, with the fraction, $f$ fixed at 4.2.
+The resulting average number of photoelectrons (p.e.) generated at the far end of the EPS is determined to be $0.013\,p.e./keV$ which is used in the simulation.
+This model was implemented in the simulation but was verified with the di-counter testing setup \cite{Saraf:2023sjs} in GEANT4.
+Total 20k events with similar trigger conditions as described in Ref.~\cite{Saraf:2023sjs} were simulated.

-This model was tested by simulating the di-counter testing setup \cite{Saraf:2023sjs} in GEANT4.
-Figure \ref{fig:type3} (a) shows the di-counter test setup where two test di-counters (4.7\,m) are inserted between three trigger di-counters of slightly smaller length (4.5\,m).
-Only the front-side scintillator in each trigger dicounter's is used for generating cosmic muon trigger.
-Figure \ref{fig:chargespectrum} compares the observed and simulated charge responses of one of the SiPM in the di-counter setup.
+Figure \ref{fig:type3} (a) shows the di-counter test setup where two test di-counters ($4.7\,m$) are inserted between three trigger di-counters of slightly smaller length ($4.5\,m$) to trigger muon events anywhere along $4.5\,m$ length in order to study the muon signals along the EPS.
+Only the front-side EPS in each trigger di-counter's is used for generating cosmic muon triggers.
+Figure \ref{fig:type3} (b) shows the Di-counter geometry as implemented in GEANT4 simulation.
+Figure \ref{fig:chargespectrum} compares the observed and simulated charge responses of one of the SiPM in the di-counter setup for the whole length of $4.4\,m$, where the MC prediction matches well with data.

-\subsection{Timing measurement}
+\subsection{Timing Measurement}